AlokYadavCodes/JS-introduction/README.md

 # JS-introduction
 This is my first repository.
-With this repo I'm going to learn JavaScript from basics.
+With this repo I'm going to learn JavaScript from basics.  <br>
+Just wondering how thing work on github.